syedaffanhamdani/cs-jokes/ReadMe.md

-This file is collection of Jokes aout Software Development
+This file is collection of Jokes about Software Development

-# General
+# One liners

 why sql developer looks at the sky at night?
 They like to count (\*) Why do girls like python more than java? because Python does not treat them as objects